sbc100/webports/README.rst

 The ports themselves live in the ``ports`` directory.
 Each one contains a description of the package (pkg_info), a bash script for building it (build.sh) and an optional patch file (nacl.patch).
+To build a package run the build_port.sh script from the package directory.
 The build script will download, patch, build and install the application or library.

-The scripts require that certain tools are present in the host system.
+The build scripts require that certain tools are present in the host system.
 You will need at least these (but probably more):

 - bash